Urban Forest Management Plan

 An urban forest includes all of a community's trees and supporting vegetation in an urban area that found on both public and private lands, including parks and boulevards.
 Other elements of an urban forest include plants (such as shrubs and grasses), micro-organisms and wildlife, and even soil and water.
 The health of an urban forest is also affected by its interface with the built environment and intensive human influence - namely, the places that we live, work, and play in.

-A conceptual cross-section illustrating different realms of an urban forest and its interaction with the built environment is provided below (please click on the image for a higher resolution):
+View a conceptual cross-section illustrating different realms of an urban forest and its interaction with the built environment.

 The White Rock Urban Forest Management Plan is a collaborative process intended to co-create a vision and establish priorities to protect and enhance the community's urban forest.
 This process will involve a review of current management procedures, examine best practices, and provide recommendations as to how the City can preserve and improve this valuable public resource.
 This document is intended to: